Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Motivic correlators

 \begin{proof} We start with an analytic argument.
 The relation between the Green functions assigned to base points $a$ and $b$ is reflected in the following identity: \be \la{EQa} G_{v_a}(x,y) = G_{v_b}(x,y) - G_{v_b}(a,y) -G_{v_b}(x,a) +C. \ee

 Let us calculate the difference \be \la{DIFF1} \int_{X^{m-2}}(\kappa_T^a - \kappa_T^b). \ee Take an internal edge $e$ of the tree $T$.
 We claim that the contribution of the summands $C$, $G_{v_b} (a,y) $ and $G_{v_b} (x,a) $ from (\ref{EQa}) are zero.
 Indeed, cutting the edge $E$, the tree $T$ splits into a disjoint union $T= T_1 \cup T_2$.
 Therefore we can split $X^{m-2}= X^{p_1}\times X^{p_2}$, where the $i$-th factor corresponds to the copies of $X$ parametrized by the internal vertices of the tree $T_i$.
-Since one of the arguments of $G_{v_b} (a,y) $, as well as $G_{v_b} (x,a) $, is a constant, the integral splits into a product of two.
-One of them is $\int_{X^p} d^\C(*)$, and thus is zero.
+Since one of the arguments of $G_{v_b} (a,y) $, as well as $G_{v_b} (x,a) $, is a constant, the integral splits into a product of two integrals; it is easy to see that at least one of theses integrals vanishes.
+Therefore for an internal edge $E$ of $T$, only the summand $G_{v_b}(x,y)$ contributes to (\ref{DIFF1}).